PokemonAutomation/ComputerControl/Wiki/Developer/DeveloperGuide.md

 If you have any questions following the guide, feel free to ask us in the Discord server.

 - Build the source code of computer controlled programs https://github.com/PokemonAutomation/Arduino-Source/tree/main/SerialPrograms.
+See the [Git guide](Git.md) for how to download and prepare for source code version control.
 If successful, you can run the built program **SerialPrograms** to do automation.

 - To write a Home box sorter program, the easiest way is to study the existing SwSh box sorter program [**PokemonSwSh_BoxReorderNationalDex**](https://github.com/PokemonAutomation/Arduino-Source/blob/main/SerialPrograms/Source/PokemonSwSh/Programs/General/PokemonSwSh_BoxReorderNationalDex.cpp).